AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 ---
-title: "Outer Wilds Review: Stop and Smell the Pine Trees"
+title: "Outer Wilds: Stop and Smell the Pine Trees"
-description: At its core, Outer Wilds is a space exploration game.
-But it's so much more than just that.
-Here's my in-depth Outer Wilds review.
+description: On the surface, Outer Wilds is a space exploration game.
+But peel back the layers, and it's a captivating and philosophical story about life and our universe.
 keywords: [what is outer wilds about, outer wilds review, outer wilds ending explained, outer wilds meaning, outer wilds pine trees]
-tags: [gaming, game-review, outer-wilds]
+tags: [off-topic, gaming, outer-wilds]
+redirect_from: /blog/gaming/outer-wilds-review-stop-and-smell-the-pine-trees/
 comments_id: 40
 ---